-- You may be anxious and have a sense of uncertainty about the status of your cancer.
+- Anxiety.
+You may be anxious and have a sense of uncertainty about the status of your cancer.

-During active surveillance, you'll have regular visits with your doctor to monitor the cancer, usually every three to six months.
-At these visits, your doctor may perform the following tests or procedures:
+During active surveillance, you'll have regular visits with your doctor to monitor the cancer, usually every few months.

 - Digital rectal exam.
-During a digital rectal exam, your doctor manually examines your prostate gland by gently inserting a lubricated, gloved finger into your rectum.
+During a digital rectal exam, your doctor examines your prostate gland by gently inserting a lubricated, gloved finger into your rectum.
 Your doctor can feel the surface of the prostate and assess if the cancer has grown.